lukegjpotter/CycloCrossLeagueManager/README.md

     docker run --name cyclocross_league_manager \
            -p 8080:8080 \
-           --env=GOOGLE_SHEETS_API_KEY='123456789' \
            -d --rm cyclocross-league-manager:latest

 #### IDE

-You can run this in your IDE by adding the Environment Variable to all of your Run Configurations.
+You can run this in your IDE by adding the Sprint Profile Environment Variable to all of your Test Run Configurations.

-    GOOGLE_SHEETS_API_KEY = 123456789

-And the following to your Test Run Configuration.

-    GOOGLE_SHEETS_API_KEY = 123456789
     spring.profiles.active=test

 #### Cloud Hosting Service

-The configuration files for the Cloud Hosting Providers will contain a preset for the `GOOGLE_SHEETS_API_KEY` Environment Variable.
+The configuration files for the Cloud Hosting Providers will contain a preset for any Environment Variable.
 Be sure to set or change this value as needed.

 ### Operate or Test